kinjisato/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

+#### 2. Explain how you settled on your final choice of HOG parameters.

 It was difficult to evaluate the performance of HOG with different parameter valuse form the HOG images.
 So, I decided to evaluate those from the accuracy of LinerSVC to decide vehicle or not vehicle.
 Followig are the parameter set and the accuracy from LinerSVC.